-IOLAN WiFi Device Servers provide a safe and secure way to transmit serial RS232 data over WiFi in a portable cancer treatment system
+IOLAN WiFi Device Servers provide Ariane Medical a safe and secure way to transmit serial RS232 data over WiFi

 WiFi networks continue to grow in popularity because they are easy to install and do not incur the additional expense of running Ethernet cable in locations where it is impractical.
 They also enable engineers to rethink and redesign applications previously hard-wired to specific locations.
 However, not all devices can natively transmit data over 802.11 WiFi.

 The goal: A wireless, portable next-gen treatment system